bright/new-www/_posts/2018-02-09-from-react-to-react-redux-in-a-few-steps.md

 ```

 Ok, so we have a component that knows how to fetch numbers and display them in `SimpleComponents`.
 Great!
-But what if we want to reuse our `FatComponent` and present nubers from different source?
+But what if we want to reuse our `FatComponent` and present numbers from different source?
 What if we did not want to fetch the data everytime our component mounts? - After all we fetched this data once and we could use it in future.
 What if we want to use different initial array?
-In order to do this, we could add parameters to `FatComponent` and pass them from a parent that renders our `FatCompnent`.
+In order to do this, we could add parameters to `FatComponent` and pass them from a parent that renders our `FatComponent`.

 ``` jsx